jtayl222/nats-pubsub-app/csharp/NatsHttpGateway/NATS_CONSUMER_BACKGROUND.md

 - **State**: Maintains its position (the last delivered message sequence).
 - **Position**: Configurable.
 Can start from the beginning, end, a specific sequence, or a point in time.
 - **Use Case**: Stateful message processing workflows, event-driven systems, and background jobs where you need to track progress.

+## Stream Naming & Casing

+JetStream stream names are **case-sensitive**, and the CLI traditionally uppercases input unless you explicitly quote it.
+The gateway preserves whatever casing you configure in JetStream.
+To avoid `404 stream not found` errors when mixing tools:

+- Decide on a canonical casing upfront (e.g., `EVENTS_AUDIT` or `events.audit`).
+- When using the NATS CLI, wrap stream names in quotes (`"events.audit"`) to prevent auto-uppercasing.
+- In HTTP calls, ensure the `stream` route parameter matches the exact casing reported by `GET /api/Streams/{stream}` or `nats stream ls`.
+- Stream prefixes configured via `STREAM_PREFIX` also participate in casing; confirm your appsettings vs CLI commands match.

 ## Creating a Durable Consumer